 They do not charge a trade commission or any fees for withdrawing, minimums or transfers.

-Choosing between these three platforms is a lot easier if you know the reason you are trying to invest in the first place.
+Choosing between these three platforms is a lot easier if you know your purpose for investing.

 Acorns is hands down the best approach if you don’t have a lot of starting capital and do not want to think about the investing process.
-They offer many features to make it completely hands off for you to add money to your investments over time.
+They offer many features to make it as easy as possible to add money to your investments over time.